digitalservicebund/shoutout-tool/README.md

-# :loudspeaker: Shoutout tool :sparkles:
+# :loudspeaker: Shoutout Tool :sparkles:

 A tool to collect feedback for subgroups of a group.